dockpack/secure_ssh/README.md

 ---------------------------------

 `distribute_ssh_keys: true`
 In any larger organization, use of SSH key management solutions is almost necessary.
 SSH keys should also be moved to root-owned locations with proper provisioning and termination processes.
 Users will not be able to modify their pubkey because the immutable file attribute is set.

 ` AuthorizedKeysFile: '/etc/ssh/authorized_keys/%u'`

 Hashicorp Vault
 ---------------
 This role can be used to manage access to SSH by the means of signed ssh keys, and to sftp with OTP.

 Signed SSH keys
 ---------------

-`signed_ssh_keys: true`

-you need to have a CA pubkey signed by Vault (or your own implementation) in `files/trusted-user-ca-keys.pem` next to your playbook.

-To rely on signed key exclusively set:

-`AuthorizedKeysFile: /dev/null`
+See SECURITY.md

 To manage groups  without IAM, LDAP, AD.
 ----------------------------------------